-The safety of our students and security of our school remain paramount concerns at Greenfield-Central and Harris Elementary.
 ALL visitors will be required to submit to the receptionist a state ID.
 The ID will be scanned and checked across offender databases to ensure that we do not admit into our school individuals who might present a danger to the safety of our students.
 Individuals who are admitted into the building will be required to clearly display an adhesive visitor ID at all times.
+This allows others in the building to know that you have been to the office.
+We do this for the safety of all children in the building.